-- Section 6: How to set up and run both static and dynamic motor acceleration studies - Section 7: A brief overview of a harmonic analysis of a system - Section 8: How to simulate and analyze system transients - Section 9: An overview of the basic operation of the Protective Device Coordination (Star) module - Section 10: An introduction to Optimal Power Flow analysis - Section 11: How to setup and run a reliability analysis - Section 12: An overview of the DC Load Flow module - Section 13: How to run a DC Short-Circuit study and make multiple study cases - Section 14: An introduction to Battery Sizing and Battery Discharge - Section 15: A brief overview of the Underground Raceway Systems module - Section 16: How to build and run studies on a Ground Grid Systems - Section 17: How to set up and build a Cable Pulling System - Section 18: How to set up and connect Panel Systems to existing networks - Section 19: A detailed explanation of the output report formats - Section 20: An overview of the libraries of ETAP - A
+Section 6: How to set up and run both static and dynamic motor acceleration studies

+Section 7: A brief overview of a harmonic analysis of a system

+Section 8: How to simulate and analyze system transients

+Section 9: An overview of the basic operation of the Protective Device Coordination (Star) module

+Section 10: An introduction to Optimal Power Flow analysis

+Section 11: How to setup and run a reliability analysis

+Section 12: An overview of the DC Load Flow module

+Section 13: How to run a DC Short-Circuit study and make multiple study cases

+Section 14: An introduction to Battery Sizing and Battery Discharge

+Section 15: A brief overview of the Underground Raceway Systems module

+Section 16: How to build and run studies on a Ground Grid Systems

+Section 17: How to set up and build a Cable Pulling System

+Section 18: How to set up and connect Panel Systems to existing networks

+Section 19: A detailed explanation of the output report formats

+Section 20: An overview of the libraries of ETAP

-To begin, start ETAP by double-clicking the icon on your desktop.
+To begin, launch the Online Demo.

 The first tutorial shows you how to create a small system.
-For this section you can use the "New Project" option when the Select Demo Project window appears.
-For the rest of the tutorials (with the exception of Star), you should use the "Example Project" option instead.
+For this section you can use the "Example-NEW" option when the ETAP Launch Pad window appears.
+For the rest of the tutorials (with exception of Star), you should use "Example-ANSI" or "Example-IEC" project option instead.

-6.1 Building a One-Line Diagram
+7.1 Building a One-Line Diagram

 The purpose of this tutorial is to show the fundamentals of building and manipulating a one-line diagram (OLD) in ETAP.
 Various elements will be added to the one-line view (OLV), and an introduction to equipment editors will be made.
-Open the ETAP 7.5.0 Demo and select the option "New Project" for this tutorial section.
+Open the ETAP Demo and select the option "New Project" for this tutorial section.